nutzboi/stk-code/README.md

 We welcome contributions from the community!
 ### Bug Reports
+Recommended method:
+- Go to https://tiersservers.eu/bugs (you must be logged in).
+- Create a bug report on our own bug tracker

+Another way:
 - Open an issue for bugs on our servers
 - Provide detailed information about the problem
 - Add logs if available